 - 7.2 million households (62%) are going without essentials.
-This means that they have reported going hungry, or cutting down the size of meals or skipping meals in the last 30 days, or going without basics like showers or adequate clothing, - 4.7 million households (41%) are in arrears with at least one household bill and the average level of arrears remains above £1,600, - 4.3 million (37%) are going without essentials and are in arrears with at least one household bill, and; - Over 3 million households (28%) have not been able to keep their home warm since June 2022 because they couldn't afford to.
+This means that they have reported going hungry, or cutting down the size of meals or skipping meals in the last 30 days, or going without basics like showers or adequate clothing, - 4.7 million households (41%) are in arrears with at least one household bill and the average level of arrears remains above £1,600,

+- 4.3 million (37%) are going without essentials and are in arrears with at least one household bill, and; - Over 3 million households (28%) have not been able to keep their home warm since June 2022 because they couldn't afford to.

 They report that households in the bottom 20% of incomes across the UK are facing even worse and worrying levels of financial stress and deprivation, which have risen significantly.
-They state that on average, prices (measured by the CPI) increased by over 18% between April 2021 to April 2023, with rises in energy prices being replaced by record food inflation and housing costs continuing to soar, and that three quarters of households have reported going without essentials, up from 67% in May 2022.
+They state that on average, prices increased by over 18% (measured by CPI) between April 2021 to April 2023, however the rate dropped to 7.3% over the year 2023/24, but still regarded as higher than would be hoped.
+With rises in energy prices being compounded by high food inflation and housing costs continuing to soar, three quarters of households have reported going without essentials, up from 67% in May 2022.
 A fifth have reported going hungry often in the last 30 days, up from 13% in May 2022.
 Over half (53%) are in arrears, up from 39% in October 2021 and 47% in May 2022.
 Around four in ten (39%) have no or very low levels of savings.
 They highlighted the same three groups with a sharply rising risk of going without and getting behind with bills: people on UC, private renters and young adults.
-Households with members from BAME backgrounds, people with children, disabled people, and people with a mental health condition all also face stubbornly high, if not rising, risks:-
+Households with members from BAME backgrounds, people with children, disabled people, and people with a mental health condition are also facing stubbornly high, if not rising, risks:-

 - Almost every low-income household on UC is going without the basics (90%), either experiencing food insecurity, or going without basics like a warm home and essential journeys.
 This rises to 95% where deductions are being made, for example to repay debts to DWP.
 They believe the UK's social security system should be a safety net for when times are tough, but instead, it's too threadbare, and people are 'falling through the cracks'. - High and rising housing costs are contributing to low-income households falling behind on their bills, taking on debt and going without the basics.
-85% of low income private renters are going without essentials, and almost two thirds are in arrears with household bills; a quarter are at risk of being evicted into a brutal rental market. - 18-to-34yr-olds are facing a very different cost of living crisis to older adults.
-They have seen some of the largest rises in hardship over the last two years, post-pandemic, and it shows no sign of slowing down.
+85% of low income private renters are going without essentials, and almost two thirds are in arrears with household bills; a quarter are at risk of being evicted into a competitive rental market. - 18-to-34yr-olds are facing a very different cost of living crisis to older adults, experiencing some of the largest rises in hardship over the post-pandemic years, and this shows no sign of slowing down.
 A lack of savings, living in the private rented sector, living in cities, and receiving lower levels of government support all contribute to a poor financial outlook for the UK's young adults.